digitaltwinconsortium/dtc-glossary/glossary.md

 ## Cyber-Physical System

-> A system consisting of an integration of physical and digital systems via networking.
+> A system consisting of physical and digital systems integrated via networking.

 A [digital twin](#digital-twin) considered together with its [physical twin](#physical-twin) is an example of a cyber-physical system.